- 2019 Tour Begins: Juneau, April 6-7

 We found St. Paul much more magical than Disneyworld.
 It had foxes, craters, cinder cones, seal rookeries, woolly mammoth fossils, and unusual birds like crested auklets and tufted puffins.
 We were literally blown away by the weather, a battleground of stormy, sunny, gentle, wild and foggy all at the same time.

-We unloaded into our private wing of the school dined sumptuously on lasagna and ice cream.
+All kinds of weather all at once We unloaded into our private wing of the school dined sumptuously on lasagna and ice cream.
 Thank you generous people of St. Paul for indulging us in our favorite foods.
 The next day we led workshops with all 50 or so kids from K-12 (except the Florida-bound fifth graders).
 We worked out the kinks of our bare bones set and even borrowed a few items from around town.
 The show didn’t seem to suffer.
 In fact the words seemed stronger echoing in the Sea Parrots’ gym while the wind howled outside.

 Before leaving the next day Jason Bourdukofsky gave us a tour of the Aleut Heritage Museum adjacent to Sts.
 Peter and Paul Russian Orthodox Church.
 Many of the artifacts in the Museum had some connection to Jason’s family.
 It was riveting to hear the island’s history from a person whose family had lived there for generations through the fur-sealing epoch and the internment camp in Funter Bay during WWII.